List of Upcoming IPO in U.S. Market – Know the Details

 1. SpaceX

 SpaceX is probably the most anticipated listing in the entire USA IPO market, and it’s not particularly close.
+The company is expected to launch its IPO on June 12, 2026.
 Satellite internet, commercial launches, defense aerospace projects, the company has its fingers in all of it.
 Valuations floating around suggest it could approach $2 trillion if the IPO actually happens.
 (If it does list, expect it to be one of the biggest market events in years.)

 2. Databricks